JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 Additionally, you can set fallback fonts different from the default bundled option if you require special characters like emojis.
 To specify a fallback font, use the `FontFamily.Resolver.preload()` method.

-The following example demonstrates how to use preloading and fallback font:
+The following example demonstrates how to use preloading and a fallback font:

 ```kotlin
 import androidx.compose.foundation.background